 - Open Source to Chemical Rockets — Explains how I first found open source concepts.

-Legal
+Legal and regulatory

 - Opportunity in GDPR Article 28 — There is a surprise buried in the legalese of the GDPR.
 There is some precise Computer Science mandated, and the only good way to achieve this is with something that looks a bit like a blockchain.
 GDPR enforcement is intended to get tougher each year, which means there is a need for a new kind of cloud business implementing this blockchain.
 Many non-EU countries have copied the GDPR.